datatrails/datatrails-python/README.rst

    The name of the asset is important.
 The value of the name is carried forward for every operation - in this case the name of the asset is 'radiation bag 1'.

-   Arguments to the archivist are ususally strings - in this example radioactive is 'true' which archivist will treat as a boolean.
+   Arguments to the archivist are usually strings - in this example radioactive is 'true' which archivist will treat as a boolean.